DocAid/Handwritten-Pres-App/README.md

-# raghavapp23
+# Handwritten-Pres-App

-A new Flutter project.
+A Flutter project dealing with the recognition of handwritten prescriptions.

 ## Getting Started